MaxIOFS/MaxIOFS/README.md

 ## ⚠️ Known Limitations

 ### Critical
-- ⚠️ Single-node only (no clustering/replication)
 - ⚠️ Filesystem backend only (no S3/GCS/Azure backends)
 - ⚠️ Object Lock not validated with Veeam or other backup tools
 - ⚠️ Multi-tenancy needs more real-world production testing
+- ⚠️ Cluster features tested with up to 5 nodes (larger deployments need validation)

 ### Performance
 - ✅ **Validated with MinIO Warp stress testing (7000+ objects)**